 Conviction is all it takes.
 Conviction breaks all mental barriers.
 When a man performs out of conviction, he does not wait for approvals nor will he care to prove to others about his mission or reason for a particular action.
-He will never depend his action on others’ opinions and applauses.
+He will never depend his action on others’ opinions and applause.
 He will be supremely self-sufficient.
-Man’s clarity and confidence depends on his conviction.
+Man’s clarity and confidence depend on his conviction.
 Conviction leaves no room for indifference.
 Conviction travels in a chariot drawn by confidence.
 A man who is unsure will remain unsure and will almost always blame others for his follies.
 Those who gossip or blame others all the time are usually people who are unsure about their own existence, path and destination.
 Those who try to change others into their own image or character are also insecure and ignorant.
 They need company.
 They are afraid to walk alone.

-All great masters lived their life with conviction.
+All great Masters lived their life with conviction.
 Jesus was very much sure what his purpose of existence was.
 He never looked back to see if anyone was indeed following him.
 Nor did he look ahead in anxiety, hoping that he would eventually fulfill his tasks at hand.
 He was immune to both anxiety and dilemma.
 He was immune to others’ opinions about him and his mission.
 He behaved very much like the “son of man” all the while holding the Divine in its full glory, in his heart.
-Conviction was unshakable.
+His conviction was unshakable.
 Time was scarce, but that never bothered him.
 He was not bothered whether everyone understood him all the time.
 He never cared if anyone became too frustrated with his profound teachings and left him to ease his/her confused mind.
 Some went and came back.
 Some got caught up in regular existence which demanded no particular eligibilities and criterion to exist in the society.
 Knowledge and ignorance are both approved.
 Everyone has his room in the society.
 So, why follow an unknown language and make oneself insane?
 Let Jesus have his peace and we ours.
 This is the way some thought and spoke.

 Some said similar things to Jesus’s mother.
-She would never answer to such questions.
-She knew that her son had conviction, he was purpose-bound, and what ever he spoke was apt and accurate for the existing society.
+She would never answer such questions.
+She knew that her son had conviction, he was purpose-bound, and whatever he spoke was apt and accurate for the existing society.
 There was not a grain more nor a grain less.
 This was the exact medicine for the society of chosen men reeling in gross inertia.
 If the society failed to measure the quality of the grain, how can a son of man be blamed for that?
 The mother’s smile was deep and pregnant.
-To a neighbor who kept nagging her about the obscurity of Jesus’s words, she said “Serve the helpless, mother, and you will understand him.
+To a neighbor who kept nagging her about the obscurity of Jesus’s words, she said, “Serve the helpless, mother, and you will understand him.
 The only God a hungry man can understand is food.
-The only god for a thirsty man is water.
+The only God for a thirsty man is water.
 Mother, listen to him.
 He is only telling these truths which you already know”.

 The mother of Jesus never interfered nor interpreted what her son taught.
 That would have been nonsensical.
 That would have been inappropriate.
 A man of firm conviction is walking the earth, talking his subject.
 If there was more clarity needed, he would have arranged that himself.
 Why do we need another interpreter existing as a contemporary?
 The future may need interpreters, as the subject matter will get distorted with time.
 It happens all the time.
 Men adapt truths the way it suits them.
 The real truth has nothing to do with the adapted truths.

 Society is filled with cowards.
 Brave hearts have always been a rarity.
-Even those who approved his thoughts and words, seldom expressed it and were too cautious.
+Even those who approved his thoughts and words seldom expressed it and were too cautious.
 Some of those who were truly convinced, expressed and dared discrimination.
-Those who opposed him and thought about him as a menace to the society, always voiced their concerns.
+Those who opposed him and thought about him as a menace to the society always voiced their concerns.
 Negative matters definitely find tongues.
 Positive and benevolent thoughts often do not find tongues at the appropriate time and invariably suffers a premature death.
 Society has always been brimming with cowards who could never stay with their understanding and conviction.
 This kind of passive society only expresses stoic indifference.
 They are good for nothing.

 Jesus was equally indifferent about death.
 Mother knew that her son is walking a tight rope.
 He is always treading danger zones.
 This was part of his mission.
 Dare the storms and prove your point.
 The storms might knock you down.
-Still dare the storms.
+Still, dare the storms.
 The whole world will have to pay heed.
 That was essential to shake the world from induced slumber.
 Those who needed power created fear and through fear absolute control over passive people.
 The sleep was thus induced for convenience’s sake.
 It needed a lion’s heart to shake the unshakable slumber.
 Someone had to wake up and roar.
-The society needed this shake up.
-The danger has always been complete annihilation of thoughts words and action, ethnic cleansing.
+The society needed this shake-up.
+The danger has always been the complete annihilation of thoughts words and action, ethnic cleansing.
 There was no choice.
 Either accept the available opportunity to sleep or fight against the sleep of generations and wake them up at the cost of own life.
 Jesus braved death.
-And finally, to ward off the slumber and create a new light, he embraced crucification.
+And finally, to ward off the slumber and create a new light, he embraced crucifixion.
 This was also part of his agenda.
 And the mother knew it.
 She had learned to accept anything and everything.
-Whether it were thorns or roses, it never mattered to the mother.
+Whether it was thorns or roses, it never mattered to the mother.
 She knew that, after the bloodshed, compassion will prevail.
 Compassion must prevail.
 How more can hearts shrink with pain and hatred?
 How more can generations grow in suffocation and lack of expression?
 How long?
 Everything was worth it, even the sacrifice of her own beloved son, for the sake of a larger good, LIBERATION!!!

 Liberation it was.
 Jesus liberated himself and showed the path to those who had just woken up.
 The expression-less people looked at the whole episode in awe and disbelief.
 Those who cared deeply about possessions, relationships and greedily safeguarded their own good old physical bodies could never digest the message of imminent perishability that Jesus so blatantly demonstrated or gave forth.
 Also, it was quite intangible to believe that he could, would – or even we could – actually “re-create” the body in a short while – say – just three days!!!
 All these were bizarre and inconceivable.
 But, the son of man did prove his point.
-He had conviction which was well beyond self-annihilation.
+He had the conviction which was well beyond self-annihilation.
 He was not afraid of anyone.
 He was truly THAT.
 The divine within.
-The father element.
+The Father element.
 The FATHER….
-“Me and my father are ONE”, he roared with absolute conviction.
+“I and my Father are ONE”, he roared with absolute conviction.